Ladies, I have an important question to ask you...

 Our daily lives are so busy I think we often forget that a simple thank you or praise can go a long way.
 Before you start lecturing the screen about how you aren’t appreciated enough and questioning why in the world you should show him respect?!?
 Let me stop you right there...just hear me out.

 Men are wired differently than us women, but we all need to feel appreciated.
-Although they don’t show it or make it known, men desperately need praise too.
+Although they may not show it or make it well known, men desperately need praise too.
 They need to be reminded they are doing a good job and that their hard work is appreciated (whether they work outside the home or are Mr. Mom, they need to know that what they are doing matters).
-It is not always in our nature to remember to say thank you “just because”.
+It is not always in our female nature to remember to say thank you “just because”.
 With our busy schedules it is easy to run day in and day out and unintentionally begin to take each other for granted.

 Us wives and mothers can also fall in to the trap of ‘nagging’.
-Whether we have been working all day or been taking care of the children (which is just as hard, if not harder), by the time our husbands get home we are exhausted too.
+Whether we have been working outside the home all day or been taking care of the home and children (which is just as hard, if not harder), by the time our husbands get home we are exhausted too.
 Both husband and wife want to just get a little time alone to unwind, but when the kids are whining because they are hungry and the dog wants to be taken for a walk and the house looks like a bomb went off, it is easy to get overwhelmed and thus the nagging begins.

 My husband and I always give each other a kiss before he leaves for work.
 Even if we have been arguing, it is very important to us.
-When we say goodbye I also tell him that we appreciate him working so hard for our family.
+When we say goodbye I also tell him that we (the kids and I) appreciate him working so hard for our family.
 I usually make his lunch because it is much cheaper and healthier for him to eat a homemade lunch than to buy out all the time.
 In his lunch, most days, I have started putting a little note with an inspirational scripture verse on it.
 I try to find scriptures about courage, strength, and/or wisdom.
 Scriptures to lift him up and provide encouragement.
 I will usually get a text from him right around lunch time thanking me for the note.
 Then when my hubby returns home from work, I try greet him happily with a hug and kiss and I tell him that we have missed him and again thank him for working so hard for our family.

 After a long day with the kiddos, I have to tell you, it is my inclination to just unload on my hubby as soon as I see him.
 And when he gets home late, I am usually pretty grumpy.
 But, I have to remember attitudes are contagious.
 If I am grumpy and nag on him immediately when he walks through the door, he may be sympathetic at first, but as the night wears on, or if my negative attitude becomes a habit, he is going to react to those emotions and will be negative back towards me, which just fuels the fire.

-Strive for a positive and encouraging attitude.
+Instead, strive for a positive and encouraging attitude.
+Have an "Attitude of Gratitude" as someone wise once said.
 I am not saying to be fake and act like everything is sunshine and lollipops if you have had a bad day, but make sure that everyday isn’t a bad day.
 Be critical of your emotions.
 Was your day really that horrible?
 Or is there something else going on that can be fixed pretty easily.
 I have found that often times when I get grumpy it is because I am either hungry, tired, or both!
 Make sure you are taking care of yourself and you will be able to then take care of others.

 I didn’t sit down and have a heart to heart with my husband about saying thank you.
 He didn’t come to me and tell me he wasn’t feeling appreciated.
 I just realized that I wasn’t being intentional about showing him the gratitude and praise he deserves.
 And by making a few small changes in my daily routine it has been extremely beneficial to the entire household.

 Hi!
-My name is Mandy.
+My name is Mandy Jo.

 Thanks for visiting my blog!
-Being a mom in this modern age is a pretty difficult thing.
+Being a mom in this modern age is a blessing, but no cake walk.
 So many expectations are imposed on us and it can be overwhelming and often discouraging.